Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: PHG-MAE: Probabilistic Hypergraphs using Masked Autoencoders

-In this section we present our new method based on Masked Autoencoders, hyper-graphs, multi-modal multi-task learning and ensembles.
+In this section we present in technical detail the new approach which unifies, as mentioned in the introduction, the different computational concepts masked autoencoders, multi-modal hypergraphs, ensembles and semi-supervised multi-task learning.
 These are the basic components that, when put together, define our PHG-MAE model.